YanaSiao/polimi-cse-study-materials/README.md

 ## ⚠️ Disclaimer

 This repository is **not an official resource** of Politecnico di Milano.
+While professors have kindly permitted the sharing of these practice concepts, they have not reviewed, checked, or verified any of the content in this repository.
+All solutions, explanations, and notes represent my personal study perspective and interpretation of the course material.
+They should not be treated as an official university answer key.

 Some materials may reference or include third-party content used strictly for educational purposes.
 All rights remain with their respective authors.
 If you are a rights holder and believe content should be removed, please get in touch.